 That said, it’s easy to determine which connector would suit your needs better depending on your monitor’s resolution, refresh rate, and which adaptive sync technology it comes with.

-So, when all is said and done, which of the graphics cards that we’ve listed here is the best?
+So, which of the graphics cards that we’ve listed here is the best one?

 However, as we’ve already mentioned, performance isn’t the key factor, as all of these cards will perform more or less the same in games.
 Not only that, but the prices are similar, too, with some of the more advanced models adding a few extra bucks on top of the MSRP.

-That said, your main concern when picking the right GTX 1660 Super for your needs should be the size and the design of the graphics card, as you should pick the one that can fit your case and whose appearance you like.
+That said, your primary concern when picking the right GTX 1660 Super for your needs should be the size and the design of the graphics card, as you should choose the one that can fit your case and whose appearance you like.